YKLoh666/AACS2034-Past-Year-Answer/2024-OCT/answer.md

 ii)

 - The Mail User Agent (MUA) composes and sends email to the local mail server.
+- If the mail server not active, the mail will be spooled to be sent at later time.
 - Mail Transfer Agent (MTA) inspects the email to verify the if the recipient in this mail server.
 - If not exists, the mail is transfer to the correct mail server which the recipient located at.